Vienna Genesis

 The Vienna Genesis (Vienna, Österreichische Nationalbibliothek, cod. theol. gr.
 31), designated by siglum L (Ralphs), is an illuminated manuscript, probably produced in Syria in the first half of the 6th century.
-It is the oldest well-preserved, surviving, illustrated biblical codex.
+It is one of the oldest well-preserved, surviving, illustrated biblical codices; only the Garima Gospels of Ethiopia, dating to the 5th and 6th centuries, are as old or older.